daytonaio/daytona/docs/daytona_create.md

-      --blank                      Create a blank project without using existing configurations --branch strings             Specify the Git branches to use in the projects --builder BuildChoice        Specify the builder (currently auto/devcontainer/none) -c, --code                       Open the workspace in the IDE after workspace creation --custom-image string        Create the project with the custom image passed as the flag value; Requires setting --custom-image-user flag as well
+      --blank                      Create a blank project without using existing configurations --branch strings             Specify the Git branches to use in the projects --builder BuildChoice        Specify the builder (currently auto/devcontainer/none) --custom-image string        Create the project with the custom image passed as the flag value; Requires setting --custom-image-user flag as well
       --custom-image-user string   Create the project with the custom image user passed as the flag value; Requires setting --custom-image flag as well
       --devcontainer-path string   Automatically assign the devcontainer builder with the path passed as the flag value